 A friend once told me — or rather announced to the group of friends with we happened to be standing around at the time, in line for a roller coaster in Southern California — that I didn’t have enough “stick-to-it-ness” to be a writer.

-It was one of those out-of-nowhere comments that kind of hit you from the side, like an unprovoked smack — and it was odder still since by then I’d already been working as a writer for a handful of years.
+It was one of those out-of-nowhere comments that kind of hit you from the side, like an unprovoked smack — and it was odder still since by then, I’d already been working as a writer for a handful of years.

 But the urge to write something has definitely never left me.
 The mind I have now may be different from the mind I had in college, but it still wants to write, and it still wants to make movies — just not the same kinds of writing and movies it did back then.
-These days, I’m much more interested in finding things out, figuring out what I think about those things and explaining them, being a good dad and teacher (the hardest things ever), and just trying to capture the beauty and interestingness of the world around me as best I can.
+These days, I’m much more interested in finding things out, figuring out what I think about those things and trying to explain them, being a good dad and teacher (the hardest things ever), and just trying to capture the beauty and overall interestingness of the world around me as best I can.

 - … which I love — though I do still miss California pretty terribly sometimes.↩